Skip to content

 If you've been following along for any amount of time, you know what I did next.

-Yes, and this time it's Momoya Chili Oil with Fried Garlic (Taberu Layu ).
+Yes, and this time it's Momoya Chili Oil with Fried Garlic (Taberu Rayu ).
 It supplies the requisite amount of crunchy garlic, but with a hint of sweetness and a decidedly peanut-y character.
 The label is entirely in Japanese, but from what I can gather, it does not contain peanuts.
 Of the dozen or so jars of chili crisp I have, it's a favorite.
 It's not too salty, so it really complemented the flavor of this tuna.

 One thing I noticed that has me puzzled.
 There's no country of origin listed on the label.
 Starkist produces flavored tuna in pouches that state it next to the best by date.
 Also absent is the expected California Prop 65 warning.